bitwarden/contributing-docs/docs/contributing/featureflags.md

 }
 ```

-2. Replace `someKey` with your key name and set the value.
-3. Place the file in the build output directory of the server project that will be consuming the
-   flag.
-Ensure the file is there before starting the build, but you can change the file contents
+Ensure the file is there before starting the build, but you can change the file contents and see
-   and see immediate results in running / debugging code.
+immediate results in running / debugging code.

 :::tip